-vi.
+vii.
 Internal Audit

 The Council takes assurance about the effectiveness of the governance environment from the work of Internal Audit, which provides independent and objective assurance across the whole range of the Council's activities.
-It is the duty of the Head of Internal Audit to give an opinion, at least annually, on the adequacy and effectiveness of internal control within the Council.
+It is the duty of the Chief Internal Auditor to give an opinion, at least annually, on the adequacy and effectiveness of internal control within the Council.
 This opinion has been used to inform the Annual Governance Statement.

-The Head of Internal Audit is due to provide his annual report to the Audit Committee on 7th June 2016.
-This report will outline the key findings of the audit work undertaken during 2015/16.
+The Chief Internal Auditor provided his annual report to the Audit Committee on 12th June 2018.
+The report outlined the key findings of the audit work undertaken during 2017/18, including areas of significant weakness in the internal control environment.

-The Internal Audit assurance scoring mechanism was reviewed and updated during 2015/16 to reflect the effectiveness of the Council's internal control environment.
+An assurance scoring mechanism, based on three opinions, is used to reflect the effectiveness of the Council's internal control environment.
+The opinions are: